verrannt/brain2speech-diffusion/README.md

 # DiffWave Unconditional Dutch

-:warning: **Disclaimer:**
+> :warning: **Disclaimer:**
+>

-This is a fork of the [DiffWave-SaShiMi repository by albertfgu](https://github.com/albertfgu/diffwave-sashimi) to train the model on Dutch spoken data in the unconditional setting.
+> This is a fork of the [DiffWave-SaShiMi repository by albertfgu](https://github.com/albertfgu/diffwave-sashimi) to train the model on Dutch spoken data in the unconditional setting.
+>

-It's in development and changes are not well documented.
+> It's in development and changes are not well documented.
 I do not recommend working with this repository in its current state, but if you are interested in doing so anyways, please reach out to me before.
+>

-The rest of this Readme is the original one from albertfgu's repository.
+> The rest of this Readme is the original one from albertfgu's repository.

----
+## :point_down: Original ReadMe

 This repository is an implementation of the waveform synthesizer in [DIFFWAVE: A VERSATILE DIFFUSION MODEL FOR AUDIO SYNTHESIS](https://arxiv.org/pdf/2009.09761.pdf).
 It also has code to reproduce the SaShiMi+DiffWave experiments from [It’s Raw!
 Audio Generation with State-Space Models](https://arxiv.org/abs/2202.09729) (Goel et al. 2022).